liuyuanmeng/Project-4/README.md

 ### Story Page
-On this page there is a video for which controls were added so that users can pause and play.
+On this page, there is a video for which controls were added so that users can pause and play.

 <img src="https://user-images.githubusercontent.com/100864042/175342362-090d2239-eaf0-4b77-a89d-fcd01e2a5b06.png" width="600">